|

 Yes.
 If he does as he is told.

 Good.
-Then you and he will find this contact March Warden,
+Then he will help you find this contact, March

 The mess tent was busy.
 Legolas and Gimli found four empty seats,